-ATV accidents jump as weather gets warm, and children are more prone to injuries.
+ATV accidents jump as the weather gets warm, and children are more prone to injuries.
 Here’s why.

 Children’s Hospital fully supports recommendations by the American Academy of Pediatrics and the American College of Surgeons that children 16 and under should not ride ATVs due to the high risk of serious injuries.
 However, if parents allow their child to ride an ATV despite the known risk that these vehicles pose to children, the following safety measures are strongly recommended:

 - Always wear protective gear – especially a helmet – when riding ATVs.
 Head injuries are by far the leading cause of death and disability related to ATV crashes.
 Helmets are known to reduce head injuries by 85%.
 Wear a motorcycle or motorized sports helmet and make sure it is certified by the U.S. Department of Transportation or the Snell Memorial Foundation.